Rupon100/Rupon100/README.md

-# Hi there, I'm Rupon Mia 👋
+# Hello, I'm Rupon Mia 👨‍💻 | A coding enthusiast on a mission to build innovative and impactful web experiences!

 ## 👩‍💻 About Me
-I am a front-end learner passionate about mastering JavaScript and ReactJS.
-Having completed a course in Tailwind CSS, I aim to create responsive and visually appealing web applications while continually improving my skills.
+I am a passionate web developer with a focus on both front-end and back-end technologies.
+While I’m building my expertise in ReactJS, I’m also learning backend development with tools like Firebase, Node.js, Express.js, and MongoDB.
+My goal is to create robust, full-stack web applications and continually enhance my skills in both frontend and backend technologies.

 ## 🌱 Currently Learning
+- Backend Development (Firebase, Node.js, Express.js, MongoDB)
-- ReactJS
+- Deepening ReactJS skills through continuous practice

 ## 🛠️ Technologies & Tools
 - HTML